sergeizhy/File-transfer-server-client/README.md

 The client’s code is self-explanatory: define a packet, load data into the relevant request structure, split the packet, encrypt it, split it into the correct buffer size, and send it.
 The same process applies when receiving data.

-On the server side, we use socketserver as a wrapper to handle data transmission in chunks.
+On the server side, used socketserver as a wrapper to handle data transmission in chunks.
 The data is processed by StructHandler, which relies on predefined templates for data unpacking.
 Since each request is unique, it requires a unique object.
 The relevant object is created with the relevant attributes for the request to be translated.